simply-pleb/HDDA-Recommendation-systems/README.md

 The ```predict()``` function expects the dataframe to have ```["ID", "u_id", "i_id"]``` columns.

+You can also view this [colab notebook](https://colab.research.google.com/drive/1morWqoKkJIAUaSit84v6FA33MIAspvp6?usp=sharing) for the example of the usage.

 ## Results

 The optimization problem and the derivations are available in the `report/` folder.